luismaecker/DeepTrees_fork/docs/source/guides.rst

 The Normalized Difference Vegetation Index (NDVI) is a common index used to assess vegetation health and density.
 You can add the NDVI band to your dataset by setting the `data.ndvi_config.concatenate = True` in the configuration file.

 Note that this attaches the NDVI to your other input channels and needs to be reflected in your model's number of input channels.

+DeepTrees also offer the following vegetation indices:

+1. Normalized Difference Vegetation Index (NDVI)
+2. Green Chlorophyll Index (CIgreen)
+3. Hue

+These can be calculated by using the functions in `deeptrees.modules.indices`.
+However, the indices are not yet integrated into the training pipeline.

-To add more indices, you can modify the `TreeCrownDelineationBaseDataset` class.
+To add more indices into the training pipeline, you can modify the `TreeCrownDelineationBaseDataset` class.

 Training
 --------